Gauss-Newton accelerated MPPI Control: Numerical Experiments

-For {Method C} and {Method D}, $M=2000$ samples are used, and antithetic sampling is employed to improve performance, cf. Sec.~4.2 in \cite{Glasserman.2003}.
+For Methods {C} and {D}, $M=2000$ samples with $\lceil M/M_\mathrm{GPU} \rceil=1$ are used, and antithetic sampling is employed to improve performance, cf. Sec.~4.2 in \cite{Glasserman.2003}.
 For reproducibility, the full implementation is provided in the repository: \texttt{tba -- after publication}.